rjayapra/appinsights-sample/README.md

-# What The Hack - Microservices in Azure
+# Hack - Microservices and Monitoring workloads in Azure

 ## Introduction